-Latest guidance about COVID-19 from NHS Scotland and the Scottish Government, including social distancing and stay at home advice can be found at http://nhsinform.scot/coronavirus.
+Latest guidance about COVID-19 from NHS Scotland and the Scottish Government can be found at http://nhsinform.scot/coronavirus.
 This guidance tells you how to look after yourself and others, and when to use 111

 British Sign Language videos are available explaining steps you can take to help avoid infection from coronavirus (COVID-19); what to do if you think you have coronavirus (COVID-19) symptoms; self-isolation and shielding advice and helpline information.

 These are worrying and uncertain times.
 The coronavirus outbreak has changed daily life for us all in Scotland and has had a real impact on how many of us are feeling.
 It’s ok to not feel yourself right now.
 A new campaign, Clear Your Head, aims to raise awareness and offers practical tips and ideas for you to take steps to help cope with stress, pressure and anxiety during these times.
 You can also find sources of help and support, if you are looking for online support or someone to talk to.